 Recently, NVE agency acquired The Future Party, a community-based media platform that “curates live experiences, cultural programming, and world-class content tailored for Millennial and Generation Z audiences.”
 The platform includes, “a diverse community of tastemakers and trendsetters across numerous cultural catalysts such as: music, social impact, art, film, fashion, and tech entrepreneurship.”
-As an experiential agency, NVE is leveraging The Future Party to elevate brand experiences, giving its clients and partners campaigns that are centered around community.
+As an experiential agency, NVE is leveraging The Future Party to elevate brand experiences, giving its clients and partners campaigns in which the call for community is answered with experiential marketing.

 It is this commitment to community that NVE sees as critical in achieving experiential objectives.
 The approach aims to build brand experiences with the intention that “a community provides a vehicle to transport the brand message.”
 Brett Hyman, NVE founder, goes on to assert that, “if the brand can provide a backdrop of meaning and purpose, they enter an ecosystem of even greater potential.”
 Read more here.